chrisglein/chrisglein.github.io/_posts/2012-03-20-music-made-me-part-14.md

 I have many memories of doing Dave Matthews covers with my friends Dan and Billy in the dorms.
 Some of the residents loved that; others wanted us to shut up so they could go back to studying.
 Regardless I think of this as my high point in guitar-dom.
 Good music, good friends, simple times.
 One of us would continue on to take music more seriously.
 Sadly, it wasn't me; that honor goes to [Dan](http://danielkamasmusic.com/).

-My choice of One Sweet World here is pretty much arbitrary.
+My choice of "One Sweet World" here is pretty much arbitrary.
 It captures the feel of the album, but we pretty much played all of them and so much more.

 ### Run On - Moby
 <iframe style="border-radius:12px" src="https://open.spotify.com/embed/track/5qDlo2g8QwkA36PNqWpDCz?utm_source=generator&theme=0" width="100%" height="152" frameBorder="0" allowfullscreen="" allow="autoplay; clipboard-write; encrypted-media; fullscreen; picture-in-picture" loading="lazy"></iframe>